nexmo-community/number-insight-dashboard-example/readme.md

 - [Pusher](https://www.pusher.com/)

 All of the credentials, URIs, and other pieces of information to make this app work are located in a `.env` file.
 Take a look at the `.env.sample` file in this repo to see what you'll need to make a note of.

+## Contributing new graphs

+Each graph in this application is a React component.
+They all follow the same pattern so can be easily copied should you wish to create your own.

+Any new components can be submitted for inclusion in this project via pull request and would be gratefully received.